rails/rails/guides/source/form_helpers.md

 end
 ```

+Assuming we have this content for `City` in the database:

 ```ruby
 City.order(:name).map { |city| [city.name, city.id] }
 # => [["Berlin", 3], ["Chicago", 1], ["Madrid", 2]]
 ```

-Then we can allow the user to choose a city from the database with the following form:
+We can allow the user to choose from those cities with the following form:

 ```erb
 <%= form_with model: @person do |form| %>